syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/grid/EJ2_ASP.NETCORE/columns/column-reorder.md

 ## Reorder columns externally

-The Syncfusion Grid ##Platform_Name## allows you to reorder columns externally, which means that using methods you can programmatically move columns around within the grid, based on their index or target index, or by using their field name.
+The Syncfusion Grid ASP.NET Core allows you to reorder columns externally, which means that using methods you can programmatically move columns around within the grid, based on their index or target index, or by using their field name.

 > When reordering columns externally, you must set the [allowReordering](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Grids.Grid.html#Syncfusion_EJ2_Grids_Grid_AllowReordering) property of the grid to **true**.